eclipse-iofog/documentation/roadmap/roadmap.md

 ### Developer Experience
 - Automated build of all possible edge microservice versions (arm32, arm64, gpu, vpu, etc.)
+- Better Minikube and local environment experience

 ### Integrations
 - Red Hat project Skupper for new ECN model
 - Eclipse Hono integration for standing up a Hono environment with edge capabilities from ioFog and key Hono components deployed and managed at the edge
-- VMware Tanzu integration for providing seamless edge capabilities for managed k8s environments
+- VMware Tanzu integration (Octant first) for providing seamless edge capabilities for managed k8s environments

 ### Core Engine
 - Add more control signals, such as low battery, security warning, etc.